-Big data isn’t only high in volume, it’s also streaming in at a high velocity (imagine a fire hose).
-In a digitally connected world, data is generated at staggering speeds and organizations must find ways to keep up — especially if they need to extract real-time insights.
+Big data isn’t only high in volume — it’s also streaming in at a high velocity (imagine a fire hose).
+In a digitally connected world, data is generated at staggering speeds, and organizations must find ways to keep up — especially if they need to extract real-time insights.

-AI and Machine Learning
+Machine Learning (ML)

-Real-time analytics depends on machine-driven tools like AI, machine learning, and deep learning.
-The insights they uncover then bounce back to make an impact on IoT devices, users, and organizational decisions.
+Because it depends on machines to gather data, rather than humans, IoT creates data sets very quickly — often in real-time.
+Achieving real-time analytics depends on machine-driven tools like AI, machine learning, and deep learning.
+The insights they uncover can then make an impact on IoT devices, users, and organizational decisions.

-Here’s an illustration: traffic lights and traffic cameras are connected to a smart city’s IoT network.
+Here’s an example: traffic lights and traffic cameras are connected to a smart city’s IoT network.
 One camera reveals regular traffic jams at an interchange around rush hour each day, causing traffic to back up onto the interstate.
 AI tools analyze the data and suggest a solution: increasing the frequency and duration of green lights for traffic exiting the interstate during that period of time each day.
 Since the traffic lights are also connected to the network, city leaders can easily make that adjustment and cause traffic to flow more smoothly during peak hours.

 The combination of IoT and big data analytics can empower organizations in many industries to achieve greater efficiencies, anticipate potential problems before they arise, and make smarter decisions.
 Analytics reveals patterns and trends in data, uncovering insights that enable predictive maintenance for machines and help businesses better understand their customers.
 Here are a few examples of how the marriage of IoT and big data can impact various industries:

 For example, a shipping company might have a thousand trucks traversing the country’s interstates at a given moment.
 Inside the truck, containers are equipped with asset trackers, while the vehicle itself has an onboard telematics system.
-Using a centralized cloud platform, the company can view all this information on a single IoT dashboard, along with similar data from the rest of the fleet.
+Using a centralized cloud platform, the company can view all this information on a single dashboard, along with similar data from the rest of the fleet.
 AI and machine learning tools can identify trends and notify drivers of potential problems, such as upcoming vehicle maintenance needs or potential traffic backups.

-The industrial IoT (IIoT) is a rapidly expanding segment of the wider IoT, and it’s generating massive amounts of data.
-Putting that data together can be tricky, since the typical factory encompasses information from a conglomeration of legacy machines, cutting edge sensors, and manually entered data.
+In a smart factory, pulling together data can be tricky since the typical manufacturing facility encompasses information from a conglomeration of legacy machines, IoT sensors, and manually entered data.
 IoT gateways equipped with edge analytics can help to streamline data flowing from different sources — often in different formats — and perform initial analyses and data cleansing before sending it to the cloud.
 At the enterprise cloud level, the factory data undergo more in-depth analyses.
-The organization’s data science team, equipped with AI and machine learning tools, can then interpret the data and make recommendations for process adjustments that can increase efficiencies.
+The organization’s data science team, equipped with AI and machine learning tools, can then interpret the data and make recommendations for process adjustments to increase efficiency and productivity.

 Retailers are using IoT devices to track assets, supply chain information, customer behavior, and more.
 For example, a retailer that sources product materials from multiple locations could equip shipping containers with IoT sensors to monitor movement and ensure that the materials remain in a temperature-controlled environment.
-Viewed as a whole, the data paints a big picture of the supply chain and can be analyzed to reveal insights about how to increase efficiencies or streamline sourcing and assembly.
+Viewed as a whole, the data paints a picture of the supply chain and can be analyzed to reveal insights about how to increase efficiencies or streamline sourcing and assembly.